 Bern University of Applied Sciences libraries provide information and literature for BFH students and employees involved in research, teaching and study.
 They are also available to other interested parties.
 Use of BFH libraries is free, although there are charges for specific services.
 See appendix for fee details.

-4. User ID and user account
+4. Library card and user account

 5. Copyright issues and further use of media